Mathias Loras: Priesthood

+Loras was ordained a priest in Grenoble, France, on November 12, 1815, by Bishop Claude Simon.
+He was soon appointed as superior of the ecclesiastical Seminary of Largentière.
+He later resigned as superior to join a group of priests conducting parish missions in the Archdiocese of Lyon.

-Bishop-elect Michael Portier of the Diocese of Mobile had gone to France to recruit priests for his diocese.
-On November 1, 1829, he left with Portier for Alabama.
-They reached New Orleans on Christmas Eve.
-Upon arrival at Mobile on January 3, Loras assisted with Portier's installation.
-Loras was appointed vicar general for the Diocese of Mobile and assigned the task of completing the training of the seminarians who had accompanied Portier to America.
-He was also named rector of the Cathedral of the Immaculate Conception in Mobile, and held these positions for seven years, helping Portier recruit priests to serve the diocese.
-From 1830 to 1832 he served as the first president of Spring Hill College.
+In 1829 Bishop-elect Michael Portier of the Diocese of Mobile traveled to France to recruit priests for his diocese.
+Meeting with Loras, Portier persuaded him to serve in Alabama.
+On November 1, 1829, Loras and Portier, along with several French seminarians, sailed from France to New Orleans, Louisiana.
+Disembarking in New Orleans on December 25th, they arrived in Mobile, Alabama on January 2, 1830.
+Loras assisted with Portier's installation as bishop in Mobile.

+Portier appointed Loras as vicar general for the diocese, assigning him the training of the French seminarians.
+Loras was also named rector of the Cathedral of the Immaculate Conception in Mobile.
+He held these positions for seven years, helping Portier recruit priests to the diocese.
+From 1830 to 1832, Loras served as the first president of Spring Hill College in Mobile.